ProjectSidewalk/sidewalk-panorama-tools/README.md

 ## Suggested Improvements

-* `CroppRunner.py` should use data from our servers instead of a CSV.
 * `CropRunner.py` - implement multi core usage when creating crops.
 Currently runs on a single core, most modern machines have more than one core so would give a speed up for cropping 10's of thousands of images and objects.
 * Add logic to `progress_check()` function so that it can register if their is a network failure and does not log the pano id as visited and failed.